docQodly/docs/docs/language/basics/lang-control-flow.md

 - If the *Current_Item* variable is of the object type or collection type (i.e. if *Expression* is a collection of objects or of collections), modifying this variable will automatically modify the matching element of the collection (because objects and collections share the same references).
 If the variable is of a scalar type, only the variable will be modified.
 - The *Current_Item* variable must be of the same type as the collection elements.
 If any collection item is not of the same type as the variable, an error is generated and the loop stops.
-- If the collection contains elements with a **Null** value, an error will be generated if the *Current_Item* variable type does not support **Null** values (such as longint variables).
+- If the collection contains elements with a **null** value, an error will be generated if the *Current_Item* variable type does not support **null** values (such as integer variables).

 #### Example

 You want to compute some statistics for a collection of numbers:

 ```4d
- var nums : Collection
+ var nums : collection
- nums=New collection(10,5001,6665,33,1,42,7850)
+ nums=newCollection(10,5001,6665,33,1,42,7850)
- var item,$vEven,$vOdd,$vUnder,$vOver : Integer
+ var item,vEven,vOdd,vUnder,vOver : integer
- for each(item,nums)
+ forEach(item,nums)
     if(item%2==0)
        vEven=vEven+1
     else
        vOdd=vOdd+1
-    end if
+    end
-    case of
+    switch
        :(item<5000)
           vUnder=vUnder+1
        :(item>6000)
           vOver=vOver+1
-    end case
+    end
- end for each
+ end
   //vEven=3, vOdd=4
   //vUnder=4, vOver=2
 ```

 ### Loop through entity selections

-When `for each...end for each` is used with an *Expression* of the *Entity selection* type, the *Current_Item* parameter is the entity that is currently processed.
+When `forEach...end` is used with an *Expression* of the *Entity selection* type, the *Current_Item* parameter is the entity that is currently processed.

 The number of loops is based on the number of entities in the entity selection.
 On each loop iteration, the *Current_Item* parameter is automatically filled with the entity of the entity selection that is currently processed.